enova/pgl_ddl_deploy/README.md

 ## <a name="resolve_failed"></a>Resolving Failed DDL on Subscribers

-In some cases, you may propagate DDL that fails on the subscriber, and replication will break.
+In some cases, you may propagate DDL that fails on the subscriber, and replication will break, unless you have enabled `queue_subscriber_failures`.
 You will then need to:
 - Manually deploy with the same SQL statement modified so that it excludes the failing portion.
 For the example above of both adding a column and adding a foreign key, assuming we don't have that `unreplicated` table, then you would